 So has it yet dawned on you to which extent you have been exposed to false information to this point?
 Sensationalization of news is not a recent phenomenon.
 Publishers and disseminators alike wouldn’t survive in this day and age being entirely truthful in scope or narrative – they are forced to spin stories to suit their needs for ad revenues, win political support, crush opposition or serve other more or less official agendas.
 This is clearly not new.
 And it’s clearly not illegal.

-Now the Swedish government is reinstating an anti-propaganda department that has been closed since the end of the Cold War, to prevent Russia from digitally influencing the Swedish population, under the premise is that if Putin wanted to invade Sweden he would publish fake news on RT and through a myriad of social media to justify military action.
-Such lobbying is clearly not new either.
-It’s happened in Germany, Rwanda, Bosnia, Nigeria and more countries, and quite bluntly in the United States.
-And it gets more and more complex with the addition of digital channels and source choices, and algorithms that select what we see and not, to the extent that certain countries will devote enormous resources to censor a search engine or shut down a global video distribution site if inconvenienced by its content.
+And it gets more and more complex with the addition of digital channels and source choices, and algorithms that select what we see and not.
+And attempts to control information to the extent that certain governments will devote enormous resources to censor a search engine or shut down a global video distribution site if inconvenienced by its content.

 Is this scanning, censoring and filtering sustainable?
 It seems the only sustainable response to such threats is not to add filters, but to remove filters.
 And it begins with regular people discerning the information around them.
 A good start is asking not “What is being said?” but “With which intent?”